NOTICE:

 Fig. 1 – Example of a non-linear V-A characteristic

-Its significance can be shown as follows: If there is little change in the voltage ΔU around the value of U around the given point P, the resulting current will change by changing ΔI as if moving along a line fixed at point P (see Figure 1) .
-The value of the directive in this line determines the magnitude of the differential dynamic resistance.
-Its value is again dependent on the position of the point P (compare the slope inclined at points P1 and P2 in Fig. 1) and is determined by the non-linear dependence of the element by measuring the differences ΔU and ΔI or theoretically by calculating the derivative:
+Its meaning can be illustrated as follows: If the voltage ΔU changes very little about the value of U around a given point P, the resulting current will change by changing ΔI as if it were moving along a line fixed at point P (see Figure 1).
+The value of the directive on this line determines the magnitude of the differential dynamic resistance.
+Its value in turn depends on the position of point P (compare the inclined gradient at points P1 and P2 in Fig. 1) and is determined by the non-linear dependence of the element by measuring the differences ΔU and ΔI or theoretically by calculating the derivative:

 (2)

-The differential resistance curve tells us the tendency for the element to increase or decrease.
-Specifically, for the bulb, the electrical resistance (static and dynamic) of the bulb filaments depends on the temperature ("ignition").
-The bulb has a metallic filament which heats up strongly with the passage of the current and its resistance is greater than cold during operation - see Temperature dependence of the metal resistance.
+The differential resistance curve shows the tendency of the element to increase or decrease.
+Specifically for the bulb, the electrical resistance (static and dynamic) of the bulb filaments depends on temperature ("ignition").
+The bulb has a metal filament which heats up greatly as the current passes through it, and its resistance is greater when operating than when cold – see Temperature dependence of the metal resistance.

 Bulb

-The largest and oldest group of artificial sources of light are thermal sources, so called incandescent.
-Inkandescence is the phenomenon of light emitted by heat excitation.
-In these sources, light is produced as one of the components of electromagnetic radiation induced by the high surface temperature of a body (burning paraffin candles, passing the electric current through the fiber… etc).
+The largest and oldest group of artificial light sources are thermal, or incandescent.
+Incandescence is the phenomenon of light emitted by thermal excitation.
+In these sources, light is produced as one of the components of electromagnetic radiation induced by the high surface temperature of a body (burning paraffin candles, passing the electric current through the fibre… etc).

-Conventional incandescent bulbs work on the principle of so-called electroincandescent – inducing high temperature through the passage of electric current through a high-melting, conductive substance such as carbon or tungsten.
-The solid is heated to the desired temperature, where visible light is emitted.
-Tungsten (in the case of the first carbon light bulbs) fires in the light bulbs.
+Conventional incandescent light bulbs work on the principle of an incandescent filament – a high temperature is induced by passing an electric current through a high-melting, conductive substance such as carbon or tungsten.
+The solid is heated to the desired temperature at which visible light is emitted.
+Tungsten (in the case of the first carbon bulbs) is burned in the bulbs.

-The specific power of the light source indicates the efficiency of the transformation of the electrical energy into the light.
-It is equal to the ratio of the emitted light flux (lm) of the light source and its electrical input (W).
-Specific power is used to compare the efficiency of light sources.
-It is denoted η [eta] and is given in lumens per watt (lm/W).
-If it was possible to prevent the source from emitting at other wavelengths than visible, we would have a luminous efficiency of 251 lm/W. This value represents the theoretical maximum to which artificial white light sources may approach.
-Only 37 % of the maximum efficiency of the monochromatic source is 683 lm/W.
+The specific power of a light source indicates the efficiency of the conversion of electrical energy into light.
+It is equal to the ratio of the luminous flux (lm) emitted by the source to its electrical input (W).
+The specific power is used to compare the efficiency of light sources.
+It is called η [eta] and is expressed in lumens per watt (lm/W).
+If it were possible to prevent the source from emitting at wavelengths other than visible, we would have a luminous efficiency of 251 lm/W. This is the theoretical maximum that artificial white light sources can approach.
+It is only 37 % of the maximum efficiency of the monochromatic source, which is 683 lm/W.

-Table no. 1: Approximate values of some conventional light sources.
+Table no. 1: Approximate values for some conventional light sources.

 source type Specific output power